auferack08/edx-platform/docs/en_us/course_authors/source/developing_course/course_outline.rst

 You can reorganize your course content by dragging and dropping sections, subsections and units to new locations in the outline.

-If you wan to move a subsection to a different section, or a unit to a different subsection, first make make sure the target location is expanded.
+If you want to move a subsection to a different section, or a unit to a different subsection, first make make sure the target location is expanded.

 To move an section, subsection, or unit, hover over the handle on the right of the object's box until the mouse pointer changes to a four-headed arrow:

+IMAGE

 Then, click and drag the object to the location that you want.
 When you move an object, a blue line indicates where the object will land when you release the mouse button:

+IMAGE

 .. _Delete Content in the Course Outline: